sylhare/sylhare.github.io/_posts/2023/2023-08-16-Python-unit-testing.md

         self.assertEqual(9, square(-3))
 ```

-As you can see, we won't go with a complicated method to implement, it's plain simple math for this example.
+As you can see, we won't go with a complicated method to implement; it's plain simple math for this example.
 In the test, the `self` refers to the object (like `this` in Java),
 you need to use it to access the assertion methods provided from the `unittest.TestCase` class.

 > **tips**: Don't test the internals of the method, but the result.

-This is a simple case, but as your projects gets bigger you might be tempted to verify that some actions were performed
+This is a simple case, but as your projects get bigger, you might be tempted to verify that some actions were performed
 or called during the test.
 While they may not be always avoidable, it's more relevant to test for the result, or
-expected behaviour, so if the implementation change, the tests don't.
+expected behaviour, so if the implementation changes, the tests don't.

 ### Implementation